Followers

 Christmas Surprise

-At daylight on the 26th, the Continental forces attacked the sleeping town.
-Sentries were driven from their posts as the Virginians moved in from the north.
-Their objective—a two-gun battery manned by Hessians was positioned to blast the advancing Americans of Nathanael Green's brigade.
-The town was chaotic as sleepy musketeers and grenadiers stumbled from their quarters and shouldered firelocks.
+At daylight on the 26th, the Continental forces launched an attack on the sleeping town.
+Sentries were pushed from their posts as the Virginians advanced from the north.
+Their target was a two-gun battery manned by Hessians, positioned to fire on the approaching troops of Nathanael Green's brigade.
+The town was thrown into chaos as sleepy musketeers and grenadiers stumbled from their quarters, shouldering their muskets.

 Nathanael Greene

-The pop, pop of desultory musket fire filled the chilly morning air.
-This soon grew in intensity, sending Monroe's company scattering for cover—they were the vanguard of their regiment and brigade.
-The Americans began to return fire, and more Continentals were arriving down King Street.
+The pop, pop of desultory musket fire filled the cold morning air.
+It soon grew louder, causing Monroe's company to scatter for cover—they were the vanguard of their regiment and brigade.
+The Americans started to return fire, and more Continentals arrived on King Street.

-The boom of cannon from behind filled them with confidence.
+The boom of cannon from behind boosted their confidence.
 General Henry Knox's batteries were in action.
-Musket fire to the south also meant General Sullivan's brigades were attacking.
-But ahead lay that pesky Hessian battery, ready to cut down the advancing column and thwart the attack.
+Musket fire to the south also indicated that General Sullivan's brigades were attacking.
+But ahead stood that stubborn Hessian battery, ready to cut down the advancing column and stop the attack.

 American Artillery Opens Fire

 The order came from Captain Washington, "Forward!"
-The company rose as one and moved forward at a trot, the men's fingers frozen to the muskets in hand as the icy mix of sleet seared their faces and stung their eyes.
-The buzz of lead was all around them, and Captain Washington suddenly dropped to a knee, clutching his hands, which streamed blood.
-Lieutenant Monroe was suddenly in command.
+The company all rose together and moved forward at a trot, the men's fingers frozen to their muskets as the icy mix of sleet seared their faces and stung their eyes.
+The buzz of lead was all around them, and Captain Washington suddenly dropped to a knee, clutching his hands, which were streaming blood.
+Lieutenant Monroe suddenly took command.

 William Washington

-He charged forward with the company moving at the double, and soon, the Hessian gunners, who were not shot or on the run, were raiding their hands and being marched to captivity.
+He charged forward with the company moving at double time, and soon, the Hessian gunners, who weren't shot or on the run, were surrendering their weapons and being marched to captivity.
 But not before a lead ball tore into Monroe's chest, staggering him and soaking his uniform in blood.
-Carried to an aid post where Washington was being treated, it was soon evident the ball had torn an artery—a mortal wound.
+Carried to an aid post where Washington was being treated, it was soon clear the ball had torn an artery—a mortal wound.

 Monroe led the charge toward the Hessian guns

 But fortune smiled on James Monroe as well as George Washington that morning.
-As it turned out, Riker, Monroe never learned his first name, was a surgeon.
-And rare for those times, a very competent surgeon.
-He was able to close the artery and save the future president from bleeding to death in a battle that had no soldiers killed and just five wounded, including Monroe and Washington.
+As it turned out, Riker—whose first name Monroe never learned—was a surgeon.
+And rare for those times, a highly competent surgeon.
+He managed to close the artery and prevent the future president from bleeding to death in a battle that resulted in no soldiers killed and only five wounded, including Monroe and Washington.
 He was promoted to captain for his gallantry.

 Battles Lost and Won